Video - Day8.0/10

-- Solid daylight video, with excellent exposure and colour
+- Solid daylight video with great exposure and colour

 - Unique design that draws attention

-- Quick settings menu to change important video options on the fly
+- Quick settings menu to change important options on the fly

 - Sound pickup is too quiet